 2) Have an aesthetic impact due to hypertrophy of the temporal and masseter muscles 3) block the Stenon canal (the parotid gland canal) and be the origin of a parotid (inflammation of the parotid gland) or a salivary gland inflammation.

-Botox treatment for bruxism (teeth grinding) at the Paris medical clinic
+Treatment for bruxism (teeth grinding)

 This page is purely informative, in accordance with the guidelines of the Ordre of Doctors.It is not a publicity for treatments .